meilisearch/documentation/reference/api/updates.md

 #### Response: `200 Ok`

-Here is an example response of [an update that has been processed](/learn/advanced/asynchronous_updates.md#understanding-updates).
+Here is an example response representing [an update that has already been processed](/learn/advanced/asynchronous_updates.md#understanding-updates).

 ```json
 {